Bells Bend Farms 2018 Member Agreement

 You are responsible for observing our drop site rules, which are as follows:

 - Please bring your own bags.
-We will always have extra bags available if you forget, but reusable canvas bags really work well and result in less waste.
+We will always have extra bags available if you forget, but reusable canvas bags work well and result in less waste.

 - Pick up your share within the timeframe stated.